Murray cod: Reproduction

-Spawning is preceded by significant upstream migrations if high spring flows or floods allow.
-Radio-tracked Murray cod in the Murray River have migrated up to 120 km upstream to spawn, before returning to exactly the same snag from where they departed, an unusual homing behaviour in a freshwater fish.
-Decades of observations by recreational and commercial fishermen suggest such spring spawning migrations are common across the Murray cod's geographical range.
+Spawning is sometimes preceded by upstream or downstream movements.
+Radio-tracked Murray cod in the Murray River have moved up to 120 km upstream to spawn, before returning to exactly the same snag from where they departed, an unusual homing behaviour in a freshwater fish.
+Decades of observations by recreational and commercial fishermen suggest such spring spawning movements are common across the Murray cod's geographical range.
 Spawning is initiated by pairing up and courtship rituals.
 During the courtship ritual a spawning site is selected and cleaned — hard surfaces such as rocks in upland rivers and impoundments, and logs and occasionally clay banks in lowland rivers, at a depth of 2–3 m, are selected.
 The female lays the large adhesive eggs as a mat on the spawning surface, which the male fertilises.
 The female then leaves the spawning site.
 The male remains to guard the eggs during incubation, which takes six to 10 days (depending on water temperature), and to guard the hatched larvae for a further week or so until they disperse.
 Larvae disperse from the nest site by drifting in river currents at night, and continue this behaviour around four to seven days.
-During this dispersal process, larvae simultaneously absorb the remainder of their yolk sac and begin to feed on pelagic zooplankton, small, early life-stage macroinvertebrates and epibenthic/epiphytic (bottom dwelling/edge clinging) microinvertebrates.
+During this dispersal process, larvae simultaneously absorb the remainder of their yolk sac and begin to feed on small, early life-stage macroinvertebrates and epibenthic/epiphytic (bottom dwelling/edge clinging) microinvertebrates.
 It may be that Murray cod are the first freshwater fish identified as having long-term pair-bonding in its repertoire of mating strategies in the wild.

 The relationship between river flows and Murray cod recruitment are more complex than first thought, and in less regulated rivers, Murray cod may be able to recruit under a range of conditions including stable low flows.
 (Significant recruitment of Murray cod in low-flow conditions in less regulated lowland rivers has now been proven.)
 This information also suggests that nonriver-regulation-related causes of degradation are playing a larger role in the survival and recruitment of Murray cod larvae than first thought; competition from extremely large numbers of invasive carp larvae are negatively affecting the survival and recruitment of Murray cod larvae to a much greater degree than first thought; and that decades of overfishing is playing a far larger role in the current state of Murray cod stocks, through depletion of spawning adults, than first thought.